surajrathor0203/Payroll-Management-System/README.md

 A comprehensive web application for managing payroll, employee expenses, and salary slips built with MERN stack (MongoDB, Express, React, Node.js).

+## Live Demo

+The application is live at: [https://payroll-management-system-gamma.vercel.app](https://payroll-management-system-gamma.vercel.app)

 ## Features

 ### For Administrators